 Skip navigation

-In fall 2023, Johns Hopkins University’s School of Advanced International Studies (SAIS) will welcome students to our new home at 555 Pennsylvania Avenue NW.
-This state-of-the-art facility—located minutes from the United States Capitol, White House, Treasury Department, Department of Justice, Department of Energy, and National Mall—boasts 420,000 square feet of space.
+In August 2023, Johns Hopkins School of Advanced International Studies (SAIS) welcomed students to the Hopkins Bloomberg Center, our new home in Washington D.C.
+This state-of-the-art facility—located at 555 Pennsylvania Avenue NW and just minutes from the United States Capitol, the White House, Department of the Treasury, Department of Justice, Department of Energy, and the National Mall—boasts 420,000 square feet of space.

-The building is also conveniently located in walking distance to three Metro stations as well as Amtrak and the MARC train services at Union Station.
-Designed to foster community and collaboration, 555 Penn includes 38 high-tech classrooms, a 375-seat theatre, numerous areas of group and individual study space, lounges, and several roof terraces, with stunning views of Pennsylvania Avenue and the Capitol grounds.
+The building is also conveniently located within walking distance to three Metro stations as well as the Amtrak and MARC train services at Union Station.
+Designed to foster community and collaboration, the Hopkins Bloomberg Center includes 38 high-tech classrooms, a 375-seat theatre, numerous areas of group and individual study space, lounges, and several roof terraces, with stunning views of Pennsylvania Avenue and the Capitol grounds.

-555 Penn will bring all of the school’s Washington, DC-based students, faculty, and staff under one roof.
-The new building will not only be a new home for SAIS, but host other divisions of the university, providing unprecedented opportunities for interdisciplinary collaboration with students and renowned faculty from across Johns Hopkins University and world of public policy.
+The Hopkins Bloomberg Center brings all of SAIS’ Washington, D.C.-based students, faculty, and staff under one roof.
+The new building is not only a new home for SAIS, but also hosts other divisions of Johns Hopkins University, providing unprecedented opportunities for interdisciplinary collaboration with students and renowned faculty from across the university and the world of public policy.

 Cafe in 555